Deformation of Sasakian metrics: Sasakian structures and its underlying structures

 \subsection{Sasakian metrics}

-Let $M$ be an odd dimensional smooth manifold.
-We recall the definition of Sasakian metrics: \begin{definition}[Sasakian metrics] A pair of a contact form $\eta$ and a Riemannian metric $\tilde{g}$ on $M$ is a Sasakian metric on $M$ if the Riemannian metric $r^{2} \tilde{g} + dr \otimes dr$ on $M \times \mathbb{R}_{> 0}$ is a K\"{a}hler metric with the K\"{a}hler form $d(r^{2} \eta)$ where $r$ is the standard coordinate on $\mathbb{R}_{> 0}$. \end{definition} Basic examples of Sasakian manifolds are circle bundles associated to positive holomorphic line bundles over K\"{a}hler manifolds, links of isolated singularities of complex hypersurfaces defined by weighted homogeneous polynomials and contact toric manifolds of Reeb type (see Boyer and Galicki \cite{Boyer Galicki 2} and Blair \cite{Blair}).
+Let~$M$ be an odd dimensional smooth manifold.
+We recall \begin{definition} A pair of a contact form $\eta$ and a Riemannian metric ${g}$ on~$M$ is a {\it Sasakian metric} on~$M$ if the Riemannian metric $r^{2} {g} + dr \otimes dr$ on $M \times \mathbb{R}_{> 0}$ is a K\"{a}hler metric with K\"{a}hler form $d(r^{2} \eta)$, where $r$ is the standard coordinate on $\mathbb{R}_{> 0}$. \end{definition} Basic examples of Sasakian manifolds are circle bundles associated to positive holomorphic line bundles over K\"{a}hler manifolds, links of isolated singularities of complex hypersurfaces defined by weighted homogeneous polynomials and contact toric manifolds of Reeb type (see Boyer and Galicki~\cite{Boyer Galicki 2} and Blair~\cite{Blair}).